 We burned through the still-open sections in about 4 hours.
 When we were done, we sat down to rest and have a $5 Coke-Light at the museum café.
 Then I sat in front of Michelangelo’s “Prisoners” sculpture and tried to draw it.
 I was flatteringly mistaken for a museum artist by a woman claiming to be an art professor at a University in Spain.
 (Apparently they sell alcohol in the Louvre as well.)

 Meanwhile, the sky had cleared up.
 We walked back to our hotel stopping at a Spanish tapas restaurant near our hotel named Les Pietons, or something.
 The menu was in Spanish, which we kind of understand, but unhelpfully, it was translated into French beneath.
 As a result, the food they brought us almost resembled the food we thought we’d ordered.

-Parisian drivers, we found, are very horn happy.
+Drivers in Paris France, we found, are very horn happy.
 Our room overlooked the main street awash with the strains of driver’s leaning on their horns like NYC cabbies.
-There wasn’t that much honking in Roma.
+There wasn’t that much honking in Rome.

-France is living up to all of our expectations; it’s pretentious, rude and snooty.
+France was living up to all of our expectations; it’s pretentious, rude, and snooty.
 At least we do have a French maid, just not the kind I’d hoped.
 In addition, I found that my digital camera voltage-adapter itself needed its own adapter.
 Vive la France!

 By comparison, the basilicas in Italy were more ornate, made of better materials (marble, not concrete) and felt more spiritually impressive.
 French churches, on the other hand, feel more like The Munster’s house.